G.I. Joe: Classic Collection: Footlocker

 The Classic Collection received its own footlocker; modelled after the 1975 G.I.
 Joe version, it was all plastic, with plastic clasp and hinges, but had cord carry handles, unlike the 1975 version.
 The overall dimensions were virtually identical to its older sibling, with "reinforced" corners, but with a hinge that ran the entire length.
 The tray insert was quite different, being of black plastic with a lift handle in the center.

 1996 Classic Collection releases

 This represents an example of the initial 1996 release, which included U.S. Army Infantry (desert camo), British SAS, Australian ODF and U.S. Airborne Ranger.

 FAO Schwarz Exclusive F15E Fighter Pilot

 Only sold through FAO Schwarz stores, this was one of a number of exclusive (and expensive) offerings, clearly not priced for the average child.

 1997 Classic Collection releases

-This year saw the release of the U.S. Army Tank Commander, U.S. Marine Corps Sniper and French Foreign Legion, followed by the Modern Forces Assortment.
+That year saw the release of U.S. Army Tank Commander, U.S. Marine Corps Sniper, and French Foreign Legion figures, followed by the Modern Forces assortment.